arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 01/15/2019 22:30 (UTC)`.
+The last change was detected on `Wednesday 01/16/2019 00:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code